florin-chelaru/assembly-testing/README.md

 I recommend that first students generate reads from a ```true''' assembly.
 Then manually introduce errors (creating breakpoints, duplicating segments, etc.) into the assembly.
 This will provide a way for users to evaluate how well their framework detects the errors.

+## Checkpoint 1
+Due date: **November 15th**

+By this date, each group should have a basic working implementation of their respective tool.
+In addition, each group should have created and tested their tool on a collection of manually created test datasets.

+Requirements:
+* Working implementation (with README)
+* Small collection of testcases uploaded to ```testcases/*/``` with a README file in each directory explaining the goal of the testcase.
+* For now, include a ```run_test.sh``` script in each testcase directory that runs your tool and returns 0 if it finds all the misassemblies.

+Submit a pull request with the above requirements: https://github.com/cmhill/assembly-testing

+Currently, the ```run_test.sh``` in the root directory of the repository creates a jUnit XML file based on the testcase results.
+It can be viewed here http://gandalf.cs.umd.edu:8080/job/Assembly%20testing/.
+I'm currently working on a better plugin for viewing the testcase results.

 ## Coming Soon...
 * Due dates.